liusida/icalens/notes/artifact-format.md

 ## Scope

-Version 0.2 uses one Hugging Face Model repository for each model checkpoint.
+Format version 4 uses one Hugging Face Model repository for each model checkpoint.
 A repository contains a manifest plus fitted ICA tensors for its available layers.
 The format is identical when created with `save()`, stored in a local directory, or uploaded with `push_to_hub()`.

-The initial layout is:
+A profiled artifact typically has this layout:

 ```text
 README.md